What is the Reserve Requirement?

 - It is also a measure to keep liquidity in the system under the scanner.

 - It can also be used as a tool for fighting inflation.

-- A continuous increase or decrease in reserve requirements may cause the spirit of investors to die down. reserve requirement sometimes becomes critical in investor circles.
+- A continuous increase or decrease in reserve requirements may cause the spirit of investors to die down.
+They sometimes become critical in investor circles.

 - These requirements are changed only when needed stringently because they can be expensive to implement.

 - If the reserve requirement from the Central banks is high, the member banks make fewer profits because they have a higher amount in the custody of Central banks.
-Vice versa, the profits are high if the reserve requirement is less.
+Vice versa, the profits are high if this requirement is less.

-- Any financial institution that holds amounts that are in excess of the required reserves is said to have excess reserves.
+- Any financial institution that holds amounts over the required reserves is said to have excess reserves.

-This has been a guide to Reserve Requirement and its definition.
-Here we discuss components of the reserve requirement and examples with calculation.
+This article has been a guide to what is the Reserve Requirement.
+Here we explain its formula, how to calculate, examples, advantages, and disadvantages in detail.
 You can learn more about accounting from the following articles –